|Faculty Lecture, JAAD CME||Monday, 12 to 1 pm||Weekly|

 Monday noon conference (weekly)

-This conference is held on Mondays weekly 12:00 pm - 1:00 pm in the Section of Dermatology library.
+This conference is held on Mondays weekly 12 pm to 1 pm in the Section of Dermatology library.
 Content areas covered include: didactic curriculum content as above, board review questions, clinical images.

 Resident educational conference morning (weekly)

-These educational half-day conferences are held on Fridays, weekly, 8:00 am - 1:00 pm, in the Section of Dermatology library.
+These educational half-day conferences are held on Fridays, weekly, 12 pm to 5 pm, in the Section of Dermatology library.
 The chief residents, with the oversight of the Program Director, are responsible for scheduling these conferences and assigning residents or staff to present topics from the didactic curriculum.
 The conferences are mainly used to cover book chapter curriculum reviewed through PowerPoint presentations.
+Our goal is to increase the proportion of active learning or “flipped classroom” techniques utilized in these lectures to increase resident engagement and mastery of the material.

 Dermatopathology conference (weekly)

-This conference is held Thursdays, weekly, 12:15 pm -1:30 pm in the Dermatopathology section teaching space in the Borwell research building, which adjoins our clinic.
+This conference is held Thursdays, weekly, 12:15 pm to 1:30 pm virtually in the Section of Dermatology library.
 The attending dermatopathologist is responsible for this conference.
 Chapters from Elston are reviewed by the dermatopathology fellow or attending dermatopathologist, in concert with presentation of actual pathology cases which correspond to the chapter topic.
-The topics presented are organized to correlate with topics presented in the Friday morning sessions.
+The topics presented are organized to correlate with topics presented in the Friday afternoon sessions.

-The Archives of Dermatology is reviewed.
-A resident, in consultation with an attending, selects the articles for review.
+Important articles from JAAD and JAMA Dermatology are reviewed.
+Residents, in consultation with faculty, select the articles for review.
 These articles are presented in an evidence based format and discussed amongst the residents and staff.

 Cases are presented and discussed, with written recommendations and results documented in the patient medical record.